matloff/cdparcoord/README.md

 # Quickstart

-Here we give a quick view of the mechanics of the package operations.
+Here we give a quick view of the package operations.
-Details, and especially issues of interpretation, will be presented in the later sections.

 It is assumed that the user has already executed

 ```R